Reason for being

 Community members provide thousands of hours of volunteer labor and make all decisions regarding project location and organization based on need and participation.
 Our water solutions strengthen existing community processes—contributing to stronger, better-organized, and more resilient rural communities.
 Local community partners include Pozo Ademado Community Services, The San Cayetano Community Center, and United Communities for Life and Water—a coalition of 21 rural communities in the most impacted region of the aquifer.

 Recognizing that “community” may transcend geographic boundaries, we regularly work with other organizations in Mexico and beyond focused on water issues.
 For example, we sell our certified ceramic water filters to sister organizations located in other parts of Mexico and our technical manuals and materials are made available for free in English and in Spanish.

 Click here to find our project map and continuously updated summaries of on-going community work.

 Our education programs fall into three areas: awareness-raising on local water issues, technical training workshops, and comprehensive courses and internships.
 We’re confronting the failure of local governments to inform the general public on scarcity and quality issues, through public forums and local publications.
 We work directly with community leaders to assure that impacted communities are informed of the issues, risks, and solutions.
 We reach beyond the boundaries of our watershed by collaborating with news media, national and international organizations concerned with public health and environmental justice.
 We host interns and conduct open enrollment and university-accredited technical training programs and more comprehensive courses for local communities and global students alike.

 Research and Development

-We work with leading research and academic institutions globally at the cutting edge of water quality issues.
-Our institutional affiliations include: North Carolina State University, Texas A&M University, University College of London, University of Guanajuato, Engineers without Boarder-UK, Northern Illinois University, Brandeis University, and many others.
+We work with local communities and partner with leading research and academic institutions globally at the cutting edge of water quality issues.
+Our institutional affiliations include: North Carolina State University, Texas A&M University, University College of London, University of Guanajuato, Engineers Without Borders UK, Northern Illinois University, Brandeis University, and many others.